-- Cost effective, fast, and efficient access to a captive-like (risk retention) structure - Lack of shareholding/corporate consolidation reduces conflicts of interest - without the need to consider the BSCR model
+- 1 Cost effective, fast, and efficient access to a captive-like (risk retention) structure - Lack of shareholding/corporate consolidationreduces conflicts of interest - 3 Avenue for commercial initiatives and fronting without the need to consider the BSCR model

 Incorporated Segregated Accounts Companies (ISAC) are available in Bermuda, but less common.
 Specific regulatory approval is required to establish a cell in Bermuda, but the regulator will typically allow cells to be formed in accordance with the business plan/ license restrictions without prior approval and just with notification at year end.